thequinneffect/advcpplocal/lectures.md

   * but why not use a l-value reference (T& bar) to add the new name bar to the piece of memory? hmm
 * If you are passing an
 * if you want to pass an argument to a r-value reference parameter (T&&) then that argument must either already be an r-value or you must explicitly cast it to an r-value with std::move().
 * std::move : this can be thought of as removing the names from an l-value piece of memory to make it into an r-value.
+See this page (https://stackoverflow.com/questions/3413470/what-is-stdmove-and-when-should-it-be-used#:~:text=It's%20a%20new%20C%2B%2B%20way,not%20copying%20all%20the%20data.) for a high level overview of what is happening, and see this page (https://stackoverflow.com/questions/7510182/how-does-stdmove-transfer-values-into-rvalues) and this page (https://stackoverflow.com/questions/12193143/whats-the-magic-of-stdmove) for the low level details.

 # week 4